stjordanis/terra-docs-old/docs/dev-devguide.md

 ### Begin Block

-- Distribution
+1. Distribution
+    - Distribute rewards for the previous block

-- Slashing
+2. Slashing
+    - Checking of infraction evidence or downtime of validators, as well as double-signing and other low-level consensus penalties.

 ### Process Messages

+3. Messages are routed to the modules that are responsible for working them and then procesed by the appropriate Message Handlers.

 ### End Block

-- Crisis
+4. Crisis
+    - Check all registered invariants and assert they remain true

-- Oracle
+5. Oracle
     - If at the end of `VotePeriod`, run [Voting Procedure](dev-spec-oracle.md#voting-procedure) and **update Luna Exchange Rate**.
     - If at the end of `SlashWindow`, **penalize validators** who [missed](dev-spec-oracle.md#slashing) more `VotePeriod`s than permitted.

-- Governance
+6. Governance
+    - Get rid of inactive proposals and check active proposals whose voting periods have ended for passes.

-- Market
+7. Market
     - [Replenish](dev-spec-market.md#end-block) liquidity pools, **allowing spread fees to decrease**.

-- Treasury
+8. Treasury
     - If at the end of `epoch`, update indicators, mint seigniorage, and recalibrate monetary policy levers (tax-rate, reward-weight) for the next epoch.

-- Staking
+9. Staking
+    - The new set of active validators is determined from the top 100 Luna stakers, and validators that lose their spot within the set are start to unbond.

 ## Conventions